Undergraduate Programme

 Computational Biology: Bioinformatics and Computational Biology

-Specialization Elective – I
+Specialization Elective – 1

-Computer Science: Cyber security
+Computer Science: Cybersecurity

 Awareness Course V: Ethos and Values for the Changing World